Making & Baking with Crayons :: 焼く

 4. Put the crayons into your molds.

 5. Melt the crayons in the oven for about 10-15 minutes, or until mostly melted.
 I recommend using a cookie sheet underneath the molds to keep them steady while baking.
 (I used an old one, that I no longer use, however if you want to reuse your cookie sheet, put a piece of aluminum foil or wax paper down as well.)

-*I believe it is possible to use the microwave for melting crayons, however I have not tested this method, and cannot offer any recommended instruction.
+*I believe it is possible to use the microwave for melting crayons, however, I have not tested this method, and therefore cannot offer any recommended instruction.

 6. Let the molds harden overnight, then pop them out and they are ready to use.

 Variation & Caution:

 - My son basically only wanted to put his fingers into the hot (BOILING) melted wax from the crayons.
-I eventually let him dip his fingers in after the wax had cooled enough not to burn him. *But note* the melted wax is very hot when you remove it from the oven.
-It has gone from a solid state to a liquid one!
-Please be mindful.
+I eventually let him dip his fingers in after the wax had cooled enough not to burn him. *It is worth noting: (Of course) the wax is very hot when you remove it from the oven, it melted (!)
+It has gone from a solid state to a liquid one (!)
+The crayons reached their melting point.

 - He created his own custom finger crayons, and made some scribble art with his sister.

 - The crayons that molded to his finger eventually broke away from his hand, but it was a great experiment.